Understand your alternatives

 - Embryo biopsy for genetic screening of blastocysts (PGS, PGD)

 As a full fertility clinic, Procrea Fertility can provide a wide range of options for same-sex couples wanting to become parents: artificial insemination, state-of-the-art in vitro fertilization technique, egg donation program, access to external egg and sperm banks and the Procrea Sperm Bank.

-To found a family for transsexual men and women
+To found a family for transgender person